$L^p$ norms of higher rank eigenfunctions and bounds for spherical functions: Bounds for norms in noncompact type

-We shall begin by proving theorem \ref{main} in the case when $X$ is of noncompact type in sections \ref{outline} to \ref{phi2}.
-The proof in the case of compact type is formally identical, and we shall make the technical modifications to our argument which are required to treat it in sections \ref{compact} and \ref{compact2}.
+We shall first prove Theorem \ref{main} in the case when $X$ is of noncompact type.
+The proof in the case of compact type is similar, and we shall make the modifications to our argument that are required to treat it in $\mathsection$\ref{cpctLp}.